mauler/meeting-gate/README.rst

 About
 =====

-This application focuses on managing festival accreditment that make use of identification methods such as bracelets or cards (rfid, qrcode) for access control or cashless sales.
+This application focuses on managing festival attendee accreditation that make use of identification methods such as bracelets or cards (rfid, qrcode) for access control or cashless sales.

 The accreditation is controlled through tickets, e-tickets and pre-generated invitations, which can also be imported from other applications.